appsemble/appsemble/docs/03-guide/resources.md

 Some resources may need binary data such as images or documents.
 To support this, Appsemble provides the [asset](./assets.md) API.
 The resource API works with the asset API to handle binary data.
-To treat a field in a resource in as a binary asset, specify it as `type: string` and `format: binary` in the JSON schema.
+To treat a field in a resource as a binary asset, specify it as `type: string` and `format: binary` in the JSON schema.

 ```yaml
 resources: